Stochastic differential equation approach to understanding the population control bias in full configuration interaction

-Note that the covariance between a scalar and a vector is to be taken element wise on the vector.
+Note that the covariance between a scalar and a vector is to be taken elementwise on the vector.
 The final result for the averaged equation for the coefficient update is

 For vanishing covariance we re-cover the time-independent Schr\"odinger equation (or eigenvalue equation).
 The fact that fluctuations of the shift and the coefficient vector are coupled gives rise to the population control bias as we will see in the following sections.